 Therefore, the Commissioner concluded that there was no breach of the notice requirements.
 However, even if he was wrong in this conclusion, he would have found that any irregularities to be “minor procedural or technical errors” under s188(2) of the FW Act.

 Varying an enterprise agreement can be a reasonably involved process, especially if faced with union objections.
 However, if you have the support of your employees and the viability of the business is at stake, it can be a very effective measure to ensure your business can effectively navigate uncertain and difficult economic times.

-Should you have any questions or need assistance with varying an enterprise agreement, please contact Michael Stafford on 0488 649 998 or via email at email@example.com for a free, no-obligation chat.
+Should you have any questions or need assistance with varying an enterprise agreement, please contact our team on 03 9087 6949 or via email at firstname.lastname@example.org for a free, no-obligation chat.